Eliquis (Apixaban)

 Dosage Instructions

-For hip or knee replacement surgery: one 2.5 mg tablet twice daily, usually starting 12-24 hours after surgery.
-For treating blood clots: two 5 mg tablets twice daily for 7 days, then one 5 mg tablet twice daily.
-For preventing recurring blood clots: one 2.5 mg tablet twice daily.
-For atrial fibrillation: normally one 5 mg tablet twice daily, or one 2.5 mg tablet twice daily if you are 80+ years old, weigh 60 kg or less, or have reduced kidney function.
+For hip or knee replacement surgery, the recommended dose is one 2.5 mg tablet taken twice daily.
+For treating blood clots, the dose is two 5 mg tablets twice daily for 7 days, then one 5 mg tablet twice daily.
+For atrial fibrillation, the usual dose is one 5 mg tablet twice daily, or one 2.5 mg tablet twice daily if you are 80 years or older, weigh 60 kg or less, or have reduced kidney function.

 What If You Miss a Dose?

-If you miss a dose, take your next tablet as soon as you remember, then continue taking tablets as normal (twice daily).
-If it’s almost time for your next dose, skip the missed dose and take your next dose when scheduled.
+If you miss a dose, take it as soon as you remember.
+If it's almost time for your next dose, skip the missed dose and continue your regular schedule.
+Do not take a double dose.

-Important: Never take a double dose to make up for a missed dose.
-If you can’t swallow tablets whole, ask your doctor about crushing instructions.
+Important: Never double the dose to make up for a missed dose.

 Available Tablet Strengths